Understanding Compliance: California Consumer Privacy Act

 The CCPA encourages organizations to deidentify the personal information they collect.
 Like the GDPR, the CCPA makes specific references to pseudonymization as a deidentification technique.
 In fact, the definition of pseudonymization in the CCPA closely resembles the GDPR definition:

 “Pseudonymize” or “Pseudonymization” means the processing of personal information in a manner that renders the personal information no longer attributable to a specific consumer without the use of additional information, provided that the additional information is kept separately and is subject to technical and organizational measures to ensure that the personal information is not attributed to an identified or identifiable consumer.

 Stated another way, pseudonymization is the replacement of sensitive or identifying data with mathematically unrelated values such as a pseudonym or token.
 Pseudonymization can be performed in such a way as to maintain much if not all the business utility of the data, while protecting the data from unauthorized access, disclosure, or compromise in the event of a breach.

-Don’t let the January 1, 2020, enforcement date for the CCDA dissuade you from beginning your compliance efforts now.
-There is enough commonality between the CCDA and the GDPR for privacy and data protection experts to know and warn that you can’t achieve compliance with the CCDA overnight.
+Don’t let the January 1, 2020, enforcement date for the CCPA dissuade you from beginning your compliance efforts now.
+There is enough commonality between the CCPA and the GDPR for privacy and data protection experts to know that you can’t achieve compliance with the CCPA overnight.
 One of the best places to start is by securing the personal data your organization holds.
 Utilizing a technology like pseudonymization will allow you to protect the sensitive data in your organization while meeting your compliance obligations under laws in multiple jurisdictions.

 John Noltensmeyer, CIPP/E/US, CIPM, CISSP, ISA is the Privacy and Compliance Solutions Architect for TokenEx.
 TokenEx is the industry leader for tokenization, encryption, and data vaulting.